 Prerequisite — 85% average in CC Algebra 2 Honors and Pre-Calculus

 In AP Calculus the following topics are studied: Analytical Geometry; differential calculus of algebraic functions; geometrical and physical applications of integration; the calculus of elementary transcendental functions; the application of transcendental functions.
 Mandatory AP Examinations in Calculus AB will be given in May at cost to individual students.
 Upon satisfactory completion of the AP Examination each student may receive college credit in Calculus as determined by the collegiate institution(s) accepting the student for admission.
-Eligible students will complete a UHS application and submit the tuition payment directly to SUNY Albany.
-The curriculum and grades are determined by the high school teacher.
-Upon receiving a final grade of “C” or better, students will be awarded 3 credits from SUNY Albany.
 Students will have both a local exam and an AP exam for this course.

 Prerequisite — Algebra I